construction calculator

 When to use it

-• Estimating how many squares and bundles of asphalt shingles to order for a new roof or re‑roofing job.
+• Estimating how many squares and bundles of asphalt shingles to order for a new roof or re‑roofing job before getting formal quotes.

-• Adding a waste buffer for roofs with hips, valleys, dormers, and other complexity without under‑ordering.
+• Adding a waste buffer for roofs with hips, valleys, dormers, skylights, and other complexity without under‑ordering or wildly over‑ordering.

-• Comparing how different waste assumptions (for example, 8% vs 15%) change the bundle count and material costs.
+• Comparing how different waste assumptions (for example, 8% vs 12% vs 15%) change the bundle count and material costs when evaluating bids or making design changes.

 Tips & cautions

-• Use a higher waste percentage for roofs with many hips, valleys, dormers, or intersecting planes; simple gable roofs can use the lower end of the range.
+• Use a higher waste percentage for roofs with many hips, valleys, dormers, or intersecting planes; simple gable roofs with long straight runs can usually use the lower end of the waste range.

-• Include ridge caps and starter courses in your waste estimate or plan to order separate ridge/hip products if your brand requires them.
+• Include ridge caps and starter courses in your waste estimate or plan to order separate ridge/hip products if your brand requires them; otherwise you may come up short on color‑matched pieces.

-• Round bundle counts up—suppliers sell whole bundles, and extra shingles can be useful for future repairs.
+• Round bundle counts up—suppliers sell whole bundles, and having an extra bundle for future repairs can be valuable if the shingle color is discontinued or changes slightly over time.

-• Check the packaging for your specific shingle product; some heavy or specialty shingles may cover slightly more or less than 3 bundles per square.
+• Check the packaging for your specific shingle product; some heavy or specialty shingles may cover slightly more or less than 3 bundles per square, and impact‑resistant or designer lines can differ from standard 3‑tab coverage.

-• Assumes 3 bundles per square, which is typical for many asphalt shingles but may not hold for all products; always verify coverage with manufacturer specs.
+• Assumes 3 bundles per square, which is typical for many asphalt shingles but may not hold for all products; always verify bundle coverage with manufacturer specifications and product labels before ordering.

-• Does not include underlayment, ice and water shield, flashing, nails, vents, or other roofing accessories.
+• Does not include underlayment, ice and water shield, flashing, nails, vents, drip edge, or other roofing accessories—those components must be estimated separately based on roof design and code requirements.

 Worked examples